eloylp/goomerang/README.md

 domain**, which
 means that any message published in a given topic will be sent to all subscribed clients, without taking place any kind of load balancing.

+On the client side, all messages intended to be received by a subscription, should be properly [handled](#message-handlers).

+The server must be aware of all message kinds going through the pub/sub system.
+See [message registration](#messages-registration) for more details.

 Let's check and example of the client side API:

 ```go